demoslayer/Mental-health-Chatbot-MERN-STACK/README.md

 - Implementing data analytics for better insights into user mental health trends.

 ### Contact
-For any queries or contributions, feel free to reach out to:
+For any queries or contributions, feel free to reach out to me:
 - **Author**: Byas Yadav
 - **Email**: byasyadav371@example.com